LaszloLajosT/github-slideshow/_posts/0000-01-02-LaszloLajosT.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Your text..
-Hell yeah, it is my text :)
+Hell yeah, it is my text on my second slide! :)
 Use the left arrow to go back!